DXsmiley/PyMark/readme.md

 To begin, create a folder in the directory 'problems'.
 Are create a the following files `settings.json` and `statement.html` within it.

-Finally, you specify the test data
+Finally, you specify the test data.

 Example test data.